 The Forlorn Hope of Calaveras County

-Maybe there's a revolution happening in California wine, more likely it's a quiet movement of a select few seeking truth outside the status quo.
+Some say there's a revolution happening in California wine, though it's more like a quiet movement of a select few seeking truth outside the status quo.
 The trailblazers are always the ones on the outside, and I was quite fortunate to spend some time with one of them last month.

 So named for the band of Dutch soldiers "who volunteered to lead the charge directly into enemy defenses," Forlorn Hope is an against-the-grain experiment of rarely seen varieties in California and a mix of Old Country winemaking with American entrepreneurial foresight.
 Ever had a trousseau noir or gemischter satz from the U.S.?
 Probably not.
 What about a foot-trod verdelho?